 The International Innovation Grant provides research funding in support of novel and innovative projects that can have a significant impact on cancer control in low- and middle-income countries.

 The International Innovation Grant is a one-year research grant of up to $20,000 that is awarded and paid directly to a nonprofit organization or governmental agency in a low-income or middle-income country.
 The grant may be used by the organization only for the approved, budgeted costs of the research project.
 Each grant will have a Principal Investigator who is an ASCO member, is affiliated with the Grantee Organization, and is a resident of the low-income or middle-income country.

 International Innovation Grants are hypothesis-driven research grants that fund a specific research project that may result in the discovery of new knowledge about how to advance cancer control in a low- or middle-income setting.
 It is anticipated that novel approaches and clinical designs proposed for this grant may differ from what would be considered standard practice within high-income settings.
 Grantee Organizations and Principal Investigators will be expected to share and disseminate the knowledge gained during their research project.
-Download this flyer and help spread the word about this new opportunity!

 Templates Needed for Application:

 The 2014 International Innovation Grant is supported by: